Writing apps are so easy to find. Almost every day there is a new one available.

 The only other tools I use are Text Edit for a little note-taking, and occasionally the Hemingway app to check my reading ease.

-What about writing books?
+What about apps for writing books?

 I might still have the file gathering dust somewhere.

 From memory, I think I used a word processing program on a Commodore Amiga computer.
 That is showing my age a little.

 But later on, I progressed to using Microsoft Word because I had PC computers.
 In more recent years, after I became a regular Mac user, I switched to Apple Pages.

 I tried Scrivener a little while back.
 Yes, it’s a great program full of so many features, and I know many authors love it.

 However, I found it a little confusing to get started.
 I wasted so much time trying to learn how to use it that I thought my time could be better spent writing.